safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 :point_up_2: What is happening here?

-- `image` SVN cli docker image.
+- `image` SVN CLI docker image.

-- `svn checkout` it will checkout the latest changes from Team server without saving the credentials on the Gitlab runner server.
+- `svn checkout` will check out the latest changes from the Team server without saving the credentials on the Gitlab runner server.

-- `svn info` will save information of latest fetches from Team Server to `svn.info`.
-It would helps to compare git commit to the svn release information.
+- `svn info` will save information of the latest fetches from Team Server to `svn.info`.
+It would help to compare git commit to the SVN release information.

-## Clone the counter part repository from Gitlab
+## Clone the counterpart repository from Gitlab

 ```yaml
 variables: